sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-10-primer-chapter13.md

 ```
 - the following shows when object is destroyed
     * objects are destoryed when they go out of scope
-    * members of an object are destroyed when the object of which they are a part is destroyed
+    * members of an object are destroyed when the object they belong to is destroyed
     * elements in a container - whether a library container or an array - are destroyed when the container is destroyed
     * dynamically allocated objects are destroyed when the `delete` operator is applied to a pointer to the object
     * temporary objects are destroyed at the end of the full expression in which the temporary was created